 Baby Step 6: Pay Off Your Home Early

 What’s your interest rate and what’s the alternative?

 If we rely strictly on the math, it will make more sense to invest, rather than pay extra to your mortgage. $500 a month extra on your mortgage may save you

 Assuming a mortgage balance of $200,000 at 4%, with 20 years left on the term.
 Paying the minimum payment will mean you’ll pay $90,870.56 in interest.
 Adding $500 a month to the payment will save you $37,100.79 and will shave off about seven years.

 The alternative is to invest that $500 a month.
 If we invest $500 a month into a low-cost broad-based index fund that averages 8% for the next 13 years (the time it would take us to pay off the mortgage with this extra money) will leave us with $134,994.85.
 A more conservative return of 6% would leave us with $117,442.07.

 You Can’t Downplay Flexibility & Freedom

-I go back and forth on this one and clearly don't have the perfect answer.
-Mathematically it's probably suboptimal but the freedom and flexibility that not having a mortgage provides should not be discounted.
+I go back and forth and clearly don’t have the perfect answer.
+Mathematically it’s probably suboptimal but the freedom and flexibility that not having a mortgage proves should not be discounted.
 I would never tell someone that they made a mistake by paying it off.
-It “may” be a mathematical mistake but that doesn't mean it's a life mistake.
+It “may” be a mathematical mistake but that doesn’t mean it’s a life mistake.

 This allows for extreme flexibility.

-If you want to listen to the podcast that went along with this episode, click the link below:
+If you want to listen to the podcast episode that inspired this article, click the link below: